 Also known as Shingo La, Shinku la is a motorable pass and a gateway to Zanskar.
 With the opening of the road, this is now a shorter route to get into Zanskar.
 However, it should be noted that you’ll need an Inner Line Permit for Zanskar.
 Also, this route is a huge blessing to cutting short your way to Zanskar!
 Do remember, the road, however, is exceptionally tricky.
 If you’re not an expert hill driver, it is better to take the longer route.
 A 4X4 is a must.4.

 4. Pattan Valley

 The last valley to form a part of the Lahaul Valley is the Pattan Valley.
 This covers the region from Tandi to Udaipur.
 One of the least expired regions of Lahaul – Pattan is undeniably the prettiest!

 Udaipur of Lahaul is very fertile and low-lying.
 Once you enter this massive village, you’ll be greeted by apple orchards abound.
 Udaipur is the gateway to Pangi Valley in Chamba district and lies approximately 55 KMs from Keylong.

 Mrikula Devi Mata Temple

 Udaipur offers a lot in terms of exploration.
-Mrikula Devi Mata temple is one of the most ancient temples of the region and is famous for intricate wood work and carvings.
-Many scenes from Mahabharata and Ramayana are engraved in the walls.
+Mrikula Devi Mata temple is one of the most ancient temples of the region and is famous for intricate woodwork and carvings.
+Many scenes from Mahabharata and Ramayana are engraved on the walls.
 Once you visit this temple, you can easily spend hours making sense of all the depictions!